Muchtar Pakpahan

 Muchtar Pakpahan (21 December 1953 – 21 March 2021) was an Indonesian labor leader who founded the first independent trade union in Indonesia.
-Pakpahan was active as a lawyer at Muchtar Pakpahan & Associates Law Firm and taught at the Law Faculty of the Indonesian Christian University (UKI).
+Pakpahan was active as a lawyer at Muchtar Pakpahan & Associates Law Firm and taught at the law faculty of the Indonesian Christian University (UKI).

 Early life

 Pakpahan was born on 21 December 1953, in Bah Jambi village, Tanah Jawa, Simalungun, as the son of Sutan Johan Pakpahan and Victoria Silalahi.
 His father was a farm laborer and a member of the Peasants Front of Indonesia.
 His father died when he was eleven years old, while his mother died when he was eighteen years old.
-His parents' death made him and his brothers and sisters into orphans, and he had to work as a pedicab driver and as a paperboy during his studies in high school.
+His parents' deaths made him and his brothers and sisters orphans, and he had to work as a pedicab driver and as a paperboy during his studies in high school.

-After Muchtar Pakpahan finished high school, he continued his study at the Medical Faculty of the University of North Sumatra.
-However, according to Pakpahan, he decided to move into the Law Faculty following the Malari incident.
+After Muchtar Pakpahan finished high school, he continued his studies at the Medical Faculty of the University of North Sumatra.
+However, according to Pakpahan, he decided to move into the law faculty following the Malari incident.
 He stated that he was inspired by activists, such as Hariman Siregar, Muslim Tampubolon, Nelson Parapat, and Sufri Helmi Tanjung, who were highly involved in the movement.
 He became a member of the student senate of his university and became a board member of the Medan branch of the Indonesian Christian Student Movement.
 He graduated from the university in 1978.

-After obtained his Bachelor of Law (Sarjana Hukum/S.H.) degree, he obtained his Master of Arts in Social and Political Science (M.A.) from University of Indonesia in 1989, and Doctorate in Constitutional Law from University of Indonesia in 1993.
-He was faculty member and law professor at Indonesia Christian University.
+After obtaining his Bachelor of Law (Sarjana Hukum/S.H.) degree, he obtained his Master of Arts in Social and Political Science (M.A.) from the University of Indonesia in 1989, and a Doctorate in Constitutional Law from the University of Indonesia in 1993.
+He was a faculty member and law professor at Indonesia Christian University.

 Career as a lawyer

 Following his graduation from the university, Pakpahan opened a law office in Medan.
 Most of his clients were relatively powerless and poor people, such as laborers and farmers.
 He rarely won the cases when defending them, due to the intimidation directed at him including accusations that he was a communist.

-Several prominent cases that he handled included the Inalum Asahan Project (1978–1982), Deli Match Factory in Medan, the Mount Balak National Forest in Lampung, the firing of 2800 Jakarta Passenger Transport drivers, the sales ban imposed on street vendors in Jakarta, the Kedung Ombo case, and the Kampung Sawah burning.
+Several prominent cases that he handled included the Inalum Asahan Project (1978–1982), the Deli Match Factory in Medan, the Mount Balak National Forest in Lampung, the firing of 2800 Jakarta Passenger Transport drivers, the sales ban imposed on street vendors in Jakarta, the Kedung Ombo case, and the Kampung Sawah burning.